A Brief History Of Eucalyptus Radiata Essential Oil And It’s Uses

 Steam distillation of the fresh or semi-dried leaves and twigs yields a colourless volatile oil that has a fresh, camphoraceous aroma with a slightly herbaceous and woody backnote.
 In general, the aroma of radiata is warmer, sweeter and softer than that of the globulus variety.
 The natural chemistry is also noticeably different to the globulus, typically containing a less 1,8 cineole which is the component that imparts its medicinal-type odour.

 Eucalyptus radiata essential oil has a wide range of useful therapeutic properties very similar to those of E. globulus.
-It has a powerful antibacterial, antifungal and anti-infectious action, which makes it extremely useful for all types of infection.
+It has a powerful antibacterial, antifungal and antiviral action, which makes it extremely useful for all types of infection.
 When vaporised, its decongestant action helps to clear sinusitis, a stuffy nose or relieve chestiness, as well as helping to stop coughs and colds spreading.
 It also makes a highly effective insect repellent.

-In my opinion, Eucalyptus radiata is better suited than globulus for chronic respiratory conditions and viral or bacterial infections, especially with young children.
-However, it is still advisable to exercise care with very young children due to the cineole content of this essential oil.
+In my opinion, Eucalyptus radiata is better suited for children than E. globulus but it is still advisable to exercise care with very young children due to the cineole content of this essential oil.
 As with E. globulus, avoid application of the oil near an infant’s nostrils due to the risk of spasm of the epiglottis which can be induced by the cooling effect on the respiratory system.
 To be safe, never use either eucalyptus radiata or globulus essential oils near very young babies.

 Used in massage blends this essential oil is very helpful for conditions such as arthritis, rheumatic conditions and everyday aches and pains due to its anti-inflammatory, stimulating and warming action.
 Eucalyptus radiata oil is a top note that blends very well with many other essential oils to provide this type of therapeutic action, and it works particularly well with Chamomile Roman and German, Black Pepper, Ginger and Marjoram Sweet.

 Copyright © Quinessence Aromatherapy Ltd 2020.